-Eggs were measured, both maximum length and width, in the field using digital calipers (±0.01 mm).
+Eggs collected from each mat were counted and identified to species in the field.
+Eggs were measured, both maximum length and width, in the field using digital calipers (± 0.01 mm).
 All suspected green sturgeon and unidentified eggs were placed into vials of 95% ethyl alcohol (EtOH) for species confirmation and further analysis.
 Eggs were pooled, by species, into the same vial only when found on the same side of one egg mat.
 Suspected green sturgeon eggs were sent to UCD for positive species confirmation, photography, measurement of egg diameter, and determination of developmental stage (Dettlaff et al. 1993).
 Laboratory analysis of EtOH fixed egg size, both maximum length and width, was measured (± 0.001 mm) using an Olympus dissecting microscope with a camera lucida, and a Nikon Microplan II digital image analyzing tablet.